-QUESTIONS?
+ANY QUESTIONS?

-Want to know more about the Stoughton water supply system or interested in participating in the decision-making process?
-Please contact Phil McNulty, P.E., Water and Sewer Superintendent, Stoughton Public Works Department, at (781) 344-2112, with any questions, comments, or concerns.
-We are located at 1748 Central Street, Stoughton.
+Want to know more about the Stoughton water supply system?
+Interested in participating in the decision-making process?
+Please contact Phil McNulty, P.E., at Stoughton Water & Sewer Department, (781) 344-2112, with any questions, comments, or concerns.
+We are located at 1748 Central Street.